josephpuyear/RustFinalCalc/README.md

 Users can click buttons or type directly in the display bar.

 There is a backspace and a clear button if mistakes are made while typing.

+Things that will make it crash:
+1. Dividing by 0
+2. Clicking = with only an operator in the display
+3. Clicking = with two operators next to each other [This includes decimals and parentheses] [Sometimes decimals or . can be put next to parentheses, as long as a number is the next character, such as (.5) ] [Expressions can also be put next to each other, such as (1 + 2)(1 + 2), so long as both are in paranthesis]
+4. Clicking = with a number next to a parenthese without another operator between